1629 K Street NW #300

 - External information links it to the US and China.

-- The Terms of Service of the site is just a bunch of repeated statements.
+- The Terms of Service of the site are just a bunch of repeated statements.

 - It prioritizes content from the US, the UK, Australia, South Africa, Canada, and India.

 Possible implications of a report on Complaints Board

 ComplaintsBoard.com, according to its explanations about itself, aims for better professional practices in the use of its platform.

 It states that users should not post lies on its platforms.

 Though it creates a window for reviewing content before posting it, ComplaintsBoard.com does not verify the truth.